 - Do your homework.
 What issues are important to your elected leader?
 What committees do they serve on?
 What was their profession before their political career?
 What are their personal interests?
 How do their interests intersect with your library’s services?
 You can find some of this information directly on the leader’s website.

-- Sign up on your policymakers' websites to receive regular email updates and invites to local events.
-It is a critical way to stay up-to-date with their messaging and activity.
+- Sign up to receive regular email updates from your legislators to stay current on their messaging and activities.

 Congressional Management Foundation Resources

 The Congressional Management Foundation, an organization that works directly with Members of Congress and staff to enhance their operations and interactions with constituents, has partnered with ALA to provide training videos, covering everything from Congress 101 to hosting district events.
 Because of the Congressional Management Foundation licensing, this is an ALA member resource only; select the video and login to view.

 - District Events Members of Congress Will Want to Attend

 - The Value of Personalizing and Localizing Messages to Congress

 - Strategies for Building Relationships with Lawmakers Back Home